mvysny/mvysny.github.io/_posts/2020-8-25-Vaadin-troubleshooting-browser.md

 * [Firefox Dev Tools Guide](https://developer.mozilla.org/en-US/docs/Tools)
 * [Chrome Dev Tools Guide](https://developers.google.com/web/tools/chrome-devtools)

-To remove the possibility of random issues caused by corrupted `node_modules` or inproper javascript package versions in `package.json` and `package-lock.json`/`pnpm-lock.yaml`, it's always good to start the bug hunting with the **Vaadin Dance**.
+Second tip: To remove the possibility of random issues caused by corrupted `node_modules` or inproper javascript package versions in `package.json` and `package-lock.json`/`pnpm-lock.yaml`, it's always good to start the bug hunting with the **Vaadin Dance**.
 See [Vaadin Troubleshooting](../Vaadin-troubleshooting/) for more details.